ConnerWill/Project-Template/README.md

 ## Community

 Thanks to the people and companies who donate money, services or time to keep the project running. [https://shields.io/community](https://shields.io/community)

+Here is a simple footnote[^1].

+A footnote can also have multiple lines[^2].

+You can also use words, to fit your writing style more closely[^note].

+[^1]: My reference.
+[^2]: Every new line should be prefixed with 2 spaces.
+  This allows you to have a footnote with multiple lines.
+[^note]:
+    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+    This footnote also has been made with a different syntax using 4 spaces for new lines.